Updated – October 2023

 Extending Stick

 Many folks prefer to use an extending selfie stick to take videos with their GoPro for snorkeling.
 It allows you to place the camera down closer to the fish and corals.
 But it is not easy to find a selfie stick that holds up well in salt water.
 Most have parts that start to immediately rust and cause problems.
-But lots of folks have left good reviews about using the GoPro El Grande stick in salt water, while diving and snorkeling.
+But folks have left good reviews about using the GoPro Extending Pole (on Amazon) in salt water, while diving and snorkeling.
 It does extend longer, and is waterproof, so the tubes don’t fill with water.
+Note that the remote control it comes with will not work underwater while snorkeling.

 Get Anti-Fog Inserts

 GoPro cameras can get hot shooting video, which can create moisture and fogging problems.
-Make sure and put an anti-fog insert in your housing before you snorkel to help prevent this.
+Make sure and put an anti-fog insert (on Amazon) in your housing before you snorkel to help prevent this.

 Want to Shoot Cool Over/Under Pictures?

 This is not an essential accessory, but a pretty cool and affordable one.
 These six inch domes make it possible to take those cool split above and below water pictures.
 It also increases your underwater field of view by 33%.
-I have not used one of these yet, but looking into the options the Telesin seems the most popular.
+I have not used one of these yet, but here is a link to the options on Amazon.
 It has a trigger for taking pictures or video.
 What I don’t understand about it is that the trigger appears to block your view of the camera screen?
 Most of these have a plastic dome, which is safer to travel, but also very easy to scratch.